trevor1969/cloner2024/README.md

 # cloner2024
-Standard Cloner Script for rclone
+Standard Cloner Script for rsync and rclone